herfemp/BdmDrivers/README.md

 It resides @0x81C0 so the sram has to be configured to start @ 0x8000 (Default)

 It supports three commands that you have to store in D0 before starting the loader:
-3. -Set up hardware for the host
+3. Set up hardware for the host, 2.
+Format flash, 1.
+Write flash.
-2. -Format flash.
-1. -Write flash

 In return it will either store 1 if the task was successful or 0 if something failed in D0 before it enters bdm again.